How to Clean a Shower Curtain : Easy Vinegar & Baking Soda Methods

 Replace sooner if you notice persistent odour, discolouration, tears, or recurring mould.

-Recommended Curtains for Australian Homes
+Recommended for Australian homes

 Can I clean a shower curtain with baking soda and vinegar?